ArchieDxncan/Cobblemon-Transporter/README.md

 ### Installation
 1. [Download the latest release](https://github.com/ArchieDxncan/cobblemon-transporter/releases/) or download most recent from source.
 2. Ensure you have Python installed on your system.
+(Downloading from Windows Store automatically adds to PATH)
 3. Run dependencies.bat to install the required dependencies.

 ---